 Writing a Hardware Configuration File

-If a device is non-self-identifying, the kernel requires a hardware configuration file for that device.
-If the driver is called xx, the hardware configuration file for the driver should be called xx. conf.
-See the driver.conf(4), pseudo(4), sbus(4), scsi_free_consistent_buf(9F), and update_drv(1M) man pages for more information on hardware configuration files.
+If a device is non-self-identifying, the kernel might require a hardware configuration file for that device.
+If the driver is called xx, the hardware configuration file for the driver should be called xx.conf.